This committee is responsible for ensuring the welfare of our students and scrutinising the school’s performance against the following signposts:

 In addition we have some students who are educated offsite and the committee ensures that their safety and wellbeing is being catered for.

 A new Behaviour Policy was implemented a few years ago and has been very successful providing teachers and students with a very clear and consistent framework.
 This framework is in the students’ planners which also helps parents to understand that any disruption in the school will not be tolerated.
 Governors receive regular reports on the numbers of warnings issued, isolations and exclusions given and will look for any patterns and challenge on the interventions being put in place to resolve any areas of concern.

 Monitoring Pupil Premium Impact

 Another key area for this committee is to understand how the Pupil Premium funding is being allocated and to monitor the effectiveness in closing the gap between Pupil Premium students and non-Pupil Premium students.
-This is such a key focus for the Governors that this is covered at all the committees.
-Governors receive briefings from senior leaders about new strategies being implemented to close the gap and monitoring its effectiveness.
+This is such a key focus for the Governors that this is covered at all the committees and a governor has been allocated the role of overseeing the strategies in place to close the gap and monitoring its effectiveness.
 This has included ‘shadowing’ a PP student to enhance their understanding.